Weatherization Assistance Program

 Serving Boone and Winnebago Counties, this program may help eligible homeowners with furnace repair or replacement if the heating system is non-operational or has been red-tagged by the utility company.
 Program normally runs October 1 through March 30 or until funds run out.

 Serving Boone and Winnebago Counties, LIHEAP (Low Income Home Energy Assistance Program) provides energy assistance for residents in which a benefit is paid directly to the utility companies on behalf of eligible households.
-LIHEAP generally begins in either September or October and runs through the following May or until funds run out.
+LIHEAP will begin in October and runs through the following May or until funds run out.
 There are priority groups that get to apply first.
-Normally, it is households with seniors 60 and over and those households receiving social security disability the first month, households with children 5 years old or younger and those households who are shut off from their utility the second month, and all other income eligible households the third month.
+Normally, it is households with seniors 60 and over and those households receiving social security disability the first month, households with children under 6 years of age and those households who are shut off from their utility the second month, and all other income eligible households the third month.
 If you don’t get an appointment during your priority month, you can keep trying to get one every month after that until program ends.
 There are many sites that serve LIHEAP clients and program details are usually rolled out in late summer.

 PIPP (Percentage of Income Payment Program)